magicmatatjahu/adi/README.md

 - Implement the `onDestroy` hook
 - Implement ProtoInjector and think how to reuse the created modules from the scope, it means how to reuse the modules that will be create in the hierarchy one time and then reuse - the main problem is with imported modules and with `exports` - probably in react (and in other front-end tools) exports isn't good solution
 - Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack // it's good order like in C++ destructors
-- Reuse wrappers in the wrappers chain in the Fallback, Multi and Decorate wrappers - it can be also useful in the other custom wrappers - done by `DRY_RUN` session's status
+- Reuse wrappers in the wrappers chain in the Fallback, All and Decorate wrappers - it can be also useful in the other custom wrappers - done by `DRY_RUN` session's status
 - Implement Portals injectors as custom Wrapper like in DryIOC - https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/KindsOfChildContainer.md#facade
 - Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
 Next to type, parameterKey and index in the meta ADI should store also the static annotations? // in decorator user have possibility to pass object with annotations

 ## RETHING - WORKS BUT IT SHOULD BE BETTER

-- Rethink the `Multi` wrapper
+- Rethink the `All` wrapper
 - Rethink the modules and exporting of the provider
 - Rethink proxy modules
 - Rething caching in `Cache` wrapping